VertNet/webapp/README.md

 That will download the full code repository into a directory named `webapp`.

 Since the webapp rides on [Google App Engine](https://developers.google.com/appengine), we can use the local development server.
-Firt we'll need some test data.
+First we'll need some test data.
 Go into the`webapp` directory, download [this file](https://dl.dropboxusercontent.com/u/13724811/data.zip), and upzip it.
 Then at the command line:

 ```bash
 $ dev_appserver.py --storage_path=data app.yaml